Red Army Faction: Criminal acts

 The RAF has been associated with various serious criminal acts (including bombings, kidnappings and murder) since their founding.
 The first criminal act attributed to the group after the student Benno Ohnesorg had been killed by a policeman in 1967 was the bombing of the Kaufhaus Schneider department store.
-On 2 April 1968, affiliates of the group firebombed the store and caused an estimated US$200,000 in property damage.
+On 2 April 1968, affiliates of the group firebombed the store and caused an estimated €1,339,908(in 2021) in property damage.
 Prominent members of the bombing included Andreas Baader and Gudrun Ensslin, two of the founders of the RAF.
 The bombs detonated at midnight when no one was in the store and no one was injured.
 As the bombs ignited, Gudrun Ensslin was at a nearby payphone, yelling to the German Press Agency, "This is a political act of revenge."

 On 11 May 1972, the RAF placed three pipe bombs at a United States headquarters in Frankfurt.
 The bombing resulted in the death of a US officer and the injury of 13 other people.
 The stated reason for the bombing was a political statement in protest of US imperialism, specifically, a protest of US mining of North Vietnam harbours.

 On 19 May 1972, members of the RAF armed five bombs in the Springer publishing house in Hamburg.
 Only three of the five bombs exploded, but 36 people were injured.

 On 24 May 1972, two weeks after the bombing of the United States headquarters in Frankfurt, the group set off a car bomb at the IDHS (Intelligence Data Handling Service) Building at Campbell Barracks in Heidelberg.
 The bombing resulted in the deaths of three soldiers and the injury of five others.

 On 10 November 1974, the group killed Günter von Drenkmann, the president of the state court of Berlin.
 The killing occurred after a string of events that led to a failed kidnapping by the 2 June Movement, a group that splintered off the RAF after the death of Holger Meins by hunger strike in prison.